Politics of Namibia: Separation of powers

 While the separation of powers is enshrined in the country's constitution, Namibia's civil society and the opposition repeatedly have criticised the overlap between executive and legislature.
 All cabinet members also sit in the National Assembly and dominate that body—not numerically but by being the superiors to ordinary members.

 Executive branch

-The government is headed by the prime minister, who, together with their cabinet, is appointed by the president.
+The government is headed by the prime minister, who, together with his or her cabinet, is appointed by the president.
 SWAPO, the primary force behind independence, is still the country's largest party.
 Hage Geingob was Namibia's first prime minister.
 He was appointed on 21 March 1990 and served until 28 August 2002.
 Theo-Ben Gurirab was prime minister from 28 August 2002 to 21 March 2005, and Nahas Angula occupied this position from 21 March 2005 to 4 December 2012.
 He was succeeded by Hage Geingob, who in turn was succeeded as prime minister by Saara Kuugongelwa when he became president of Namibia on 21 March 2015.